cookiengineer/github-scrumboard/README.md

 **Developer Mode Installation**

 1. Clone this repository to your hard drive via git.
-2. Go to `chrome://extensions` and point it to the `github-scrumboard/chrome` folder.
+2. Go to `chrome://extensions` and point it to the `chrome` folder.

 ## Configuration